LFY00-yw/CaptchaRecognizer/README.md

 ![ratio](./Ratios.png)

-This chart shows that (24,24) is the best parameter to calculate hash value.
+This chart shows that (24,24) is the best parameter to calculate hash value(You may see details in the code).
 Though the largest accuracy is only 55%...

 # Q&A

-Neural Network performs much better than PHA.
+Obviously neural network performs much better than PHA.

 SO what did I made this for?
-I made this just for FUN~
+I made this just for __FUN__~  Furthermore, that's why this readme file is written in English 🙈

 If any other questions, you can refer to [Issues](https://github.com/clouduan/CaptchaRecognizer/issues).

 # More details

-If you want to see more about PHA, you can refer to these blogposts:
+Want to see more about PHA?
+You can refer to these blogposts:

 http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html